KoalasinTraffic/KoalasinTraffic.github.io/spd/_character/architect.md

 The architect builds towers at a much higher health.
 This durability is effective against enemies that deal damage.

 Also, displacement effects are nullified.
-This means your towers can't be pushed by the [Dragon](/spd/boss/dragon) and the [Final Boss](/spd/boss/final)!
+This means your towers can't be pushed by the [Dragon](/spd/boss/dragon) and the [Final Boss](/spd/boss/final).
+Tower swaps from the [Final Boss](/spd/boss/final) will still occur.

 Regular tower health = 100%